 - 9.1 Social networks are rapidly growing in popularity and are used by all ages in society.
 The most popular social networks are web-based, commercial, and not purposely designed for Parish Council use.
-They include sites like Facebook, MySpace, Bebo, and Xanga.
-For individuals, social networking sites provide tremendous opportunities for staying in touch with friends and family. - 9.2 For the Council the sites provide a modern alternative means to communicate with residents of the Parish. - 9.3 Facebook, for example, offers a rich platform allowing you to share unlimited content, including images and videos.
+They include sites like Facebook, WhatsApp, X, Threads, Tribl, Mastodon, etc. For individuals, social networking sites provide tremendous opportunities for staying in touch with friends and family. - 9.2 For the Council the sites provide a modern alternative means to communicate with residents of the Parish. - 9.3 Facebook, for example, offers a rich platform allowing you to share unlimited content, including images and videos.